tangym27/crabby/README.md

 - Players cannot make a custom signal between themselves, but rather are given a random signal that is the same as the one given to their partner.
 - Need to include your IP address in networking.h for the clients to connect properly
+- Instead of the server maintaining one deck, the clients each have their own deck.